 I’m not buying it.
 Despite however many memes I see on Instagram about never wearing jeans again, I know fashion better, and I know that jeans, like the fancy dresses we have ready to go in our wardrobes, aren’t suddenly going to disappear overnight.
-Sure, we’ve had quite the fliration with cosy joggers and any other trousers that are stretchy in the waist department, but there are certain parts of our wardrobes that unite us, and denim is one of them.
-I reached out to two of my favourite places that do denim—7 For All Mankind and & Other Stories—to tell me what jeans trends we can expect to see over 2021.
+Sure, we’ve had quite the flirtation with cosy joggers and any other trousers that are stretchy in the waist department, but there are certain parts of our wardrobes that unite us, and denim is one of them.
+I reached out to two of my favourite places that do denim—7 for All Mankind and & Other Stories—to tell me what jeans trends are big in 2021.

 1. Straight Fit

-There was no escaping the ‘90s in 2020, and that’s set to carry on into 2021, with a big focus on straight-leg styles.
-Karolina Ekman, collection manager for & Other Stories, said that the straight cut continues to be a favourite: “We love the timeless appeal of this iconic garment, and our core jeans collection of five new cuts celebrates that.”
+There was no escaping the ’90s in 2020, and that’s set to carry on in 2021, with a big focus on straight-leg styles.
+Karolina Ekman, collection manager for & Other Stories, says that the straight cut continues to be a favourite: “We love the timeless appeal of this iconic garment, and our core jeans collection of five new cuts celebrates that.”

 But it’s not just the high street which is celebrating this trend in the upcoming collections.
-Heajun Park, womenswear design director, EMEA, for 7 For All Mankind, said similar: “For 2021, we believe that straight fits will be our strongest performers, so we've focused our attention on the Alexa and Modern Straight and expanded our selection of colours and washes.
+Heajun Park, womenswear design director, EMEA, for 7 for All Mankind, says similar: “For 2021, we believe that straight fits will be our strongest performers, so we’ve focused our attention on the Alexa and Modern Straight and expanded our selection of colours and washes.

 Frame Le Italien High-Rise Straight-Leg Jeans (£345)

 Citizens of Humanity Emerson Mid-Rise Straight-Leg Jeans (£290)

 & Other Stories Keeper Cut Jeans (£65)